MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-snmp.md

 The manager is located on the host computer on the network.
 The manager's role is to poll the agents for certain requested information.

-If you enable this policy setting, the SNMP agent only accepts requests from the list of permitted managers that you configure using this setting.
+- If you enable this policy setting, the SNMP agent only accepts requests from the list of permitted managers that you configure using this setting.

-If you disable or do not configure this policy setting, SNMP service takes the permitted managers configured on the local computer instead.
+- If you disable or do not configure this policy setting, SNMP service takes the permitted managers configured on the local computer instead.

 Best practice: For security purposes, it is recommended to restrict the HKLM\SOFTWARE\Policies\SNMP\Parameters\PermittedManagers key to allow only the local admin group full control.

+> [!NOTE]
-Note: This policy setting has no effect if the SNMP agent is not installed on the client computer.
+> This policy setting has no effect if the SNMP agent is not installed on the client computer.

 Also, see the other two SNMP policy settings: "Specify trap configuration" and "Specify Community Name".
 <!-- SNMP_PermittedManagers-Description-End -->